spuk-opendata/ontologia-spuk/README.md

 ﻿# ontologia-spuk
-Repositório com ontologia e documentação da ontologia SPUK

-Teste2 commit Helena

-teste jair
+Repositório contendo a documentação e a ontologia geradas no âmbito do projeto SPUK.